-During my training at The Minster Centre, a leading psychotherapy training institution in London, I was regularly inspired by tutors from the body psychotherapy tradition.
+During my training at The Minster Centre, a leading psychotherapy training institute in London, I was regularly inspired by tutors from the body psychotherapy tradition.
 I remain curious about our tendency to lose our connection between our bodies and minds and so I offer an opportunity to explore reconnecting these two not-so-separate parts of ourselves.

 I am a keen hiker and camper, preferring to spend as much time in nature as I possibly can.
 Being outside gives me a profound sense of calm and freedom.
 I recognise this as something that many others share and also struggle to find in the city.
 As such, I sometimes work outside with my clients if this is something that interests them.

 Post Graduate Diploma in Integrative Counselling and Psychotherapy (UKCP accredited training - Level 7)

 I have 6 years experience of working as a counsellor and psychotherapist and over 14 years experience of working 1-2-1 in the helping professions.